 Defending Against Board Investigations into Prescription Patterns

-If your prescription patterns are under investigation by your licensing board, we strongly urge you to consult with an experienced medical license defense attorney immediately.
+If your prescription patterns are under investigation by your licensing board, we strongly urge you to consult with an experienced medical license defense lawyer immediately.

 Do not let the increased scrutiny of physicians, nurses, other prescribers, and pharmacists jeopardize your Texas professional medical license.
 The attorneys at BERTOLINO LLP know how to build a compelling case to protect your license.
 We know how to navigate the enforcement processes of Texas licensing boards, gather evidence, question witnesses, show a proactive approach toward compliance, and prepare powerful defenses against allegations of misconduct.